Pylons/pyramid/docs/narr/views.rst

   template named "foo.pt" is in the "templates" directory relative to the directory in which the ZCML file is defined), a path can be absolute, starting with a slash on UNIX or a drive letter prefix on Windows.
-The path can alternately be a :term:`resource` "specification" in the form ``some.dotted.package_name:relative/path``, making it possible to address template resources which live in a separate package.
+The path can alternately be a :term:`resource specification` in the form ``some.dotted.package_name:relative/path``, making it possible to address template resources which live in a separate package.